Join us as we move towards vulnerable children and families, the essence of being a gritty disciple.

 Check out our events page for upcoming events for foster and adoptive families

-Meet Our Foster Care Ministry Director: Caroline Pepper
+Meet Our Foster Care Ministry Director: Caroline Powell